evansbenj/Reduced-Representation-Workshop/6_Using_Stacks_with_a_reference_genome.md

 ## Analysis of population structure

 Let's first examine whether population structure is present within our sample by defining two populations.
 This can be done in `Stacks` by making a file called a `population map`.
-Use emails to generate a file like this:
+Use your favorite text editor to generate a file that contans this tab delimited information:

-`emacs population_map`

-and now enter this (tab delimited) information:

 ```
 PF515_sorted	population_1